Information on Coaching within Airdrie Fastpitch from U9 to U19

 Prior to the season coaches are asked to help run winter indoor practices and assist with clinics.
 Also, once your team has been formed, you will be asked run your team’s indoor practices.

 **We cannot run our program without our amazing coaches – please sign up to help with the Winter Clinic and indoor practices once they are available.

-Once AGSA contacts you they will request a criminal record check, you will be provided with more information about how to go about it.
-Record checks are good for three years.
+Once AGSA contacts you they will request a criminal record check with Vulnerable Sector, you will be provided with more information about how to go about it.
+Record checks are free and are good for 3 years.
 Please see the volunteer section of our policies and procedures document for more information.

 You will be required (before you can begin to coach) to complete the Coaches version of the R.I.S.
 (Respect In Sport) online course, found here.
 Information on this will be included in an email from AGSA once you are selected as a coach.

 **If you have completed your RIS in another sport it is transferable.
 Log in, select “Import a Certificate” and follow the prompts to share it with Calgary Minor Softball.